 to 2018.
 Her team developed a system-wide use of a daily management system.
 Notable quality improvements were seen in radiology, emergency department and urology clinic.

 From 2015 to 2016, Gupta was the Medical Center’s chief quality officer.
 In this position, she was responsible for building a culture of quality and safety by integrating Lean processes into all elements of improvement, patient experience, and clinical and operational quality.

 Gupta began her career at the Medical Center in 2011 as the associate vice president of performance improvement and clinical effectiveness.
 She was tasked with launching a performance improvement program using Lean Six Sigma improvement skills to lead multidisciplinary projects across the organization.

 In 2017, Gupta was selected for the inaugural class of Carol Emmott Fellows, which prepares women for senior management roles in health care and empowers them to drive change and gender equity at their organizations.
-She is also the recipient of the 2019 Larry Goodman Leadership Award, named for the former CEO of the Medical Center and Rush University System for Health, which recognized her work in health care improvement and leadership of the 2019 CMS survey.
-She is currently on the board of CommunityHealth, an organization dedicated to serving the uninsured and underserved in Chicago and its surrounding communities.
+She is also the recipient of the 2019 Larry Goodman Leadership Award, named for the former CEO of the Medical Center and RUSH, which recognized her work in health care improvement and leadership of the 2019 CMS survey.
+She was on the board of CommunityHealth, an organization dedicated to serving the uninsured and underserved in Chicago and its surrounding communities.